-The Bank has continued to support the Defence Community through sponsorships for DCO welcome days and for sporting teams across rugby, AFL and golf.
-The Bank also supports the Defence Community through donations to various social and welfare organisations and continues as a proud supporter of the defence spouse community through the Military Wife podcast, with this year also seeing the launch of the Spouse Banking Forum with Military Life.
-The Bank considers itself a proud member of the Defence Community and remains committed to giving back to the community it serves.
+The Bank has continued to support the defence community through 46 sponsorships across a range of community categories which include things such as ADF sporting clubs, the arts and the community.
+The Bank continues as a proud supporter of the defence spouse community through the Military Wife podcast, with this year also seeing the continuance of the Spouse Banking Forum with Military Life.
+The Bank considers itself a proud member of the defence community and remains committed to giving back to the community it serves with contributions during the financial year totalling \$140,617.

 i.
-Staff engagement
+Employee engagement